 The thyroid is a gland in the neck that produces hormones.
 The primary hormone produced by the thyroid is thyroxine which helps regulate metabolism and energy production.
 Hypothyroidism means that this gland does not produce enough thyroxine which will slow down your resting metabolic rate.
-As you age, the thyroid becomes less active and is more likely to be under or overactive.
-As a result, the production of thyroxine will decrease and you will experience slowed metabolism (11).
+As you age, the thyroid becomes less active and is more likely to be underactive.
+As a result, the production of thyroxine could decrease and you may experience slowed metabolism (11).

 Loss Of Muscle Mass